techreturners/lm-lab-eks-gitops-devopsupskill/docs/PROVISIONING.md

 Sit back and relax - it might take 10 mins or so to create your cluster.
 Perfect time to have a ☕️  or a chat together.

+**NOTE:** Sometimes the terraform apply can intermittently hang when trying to setup your kubectl config.
+You'll see this because it will take over 20 mins to create the cluster and keep repeating the same step that it is waiting for.
+If you do experience this then simply hit Ctrl + C (to cancel the run) and then **re-run** `terraform apply` - it should identify that much of the items have been created and finish off with updating your kubeconfig.

+(We're working on it...)

 Once its finished it'll output something like the info below.
 Those **outputs** are defined in the **outputs.tf** file.

 ```